umurkarakas/surgery-sft/README.md

 ```

-This script processes the original cataract surgery videos by cutting them into smaller segments based on surgical phases.
+This script processes the original cataract surgery videos by cutting them into smaller segments of length 2.5 seconds to 7.5 seconds for each surgical phase.
 It:
 - Reads phase annotations from CSV files
-- Cuts each video into 5-second intervals within each surgical phase
+- Cuts each video into 2.5 to 7.5 second intervals within each surgical phase
-- Sanitizes filenames to remove problematic characters
 - Outputs the segmented videos to the `datasets/cataract1k/videos/` directory

 ### 2. Generate Object Information